sdoddler/SteamMarketThingy/ReadMe.txt

 #################################################################################
 #			sDoddler's Steam Market Thingy				#
 #			   Created by Stephen Dodd				#
-#				06-10-2015					#
+#				27-10-2015					#
-#				   v.01						#
+#				   v.02					#
 #################################################################################

 				What is it?
 ---------------------------------------------------------------------------------
-This program was created to help manage and view Steam Inventories.
+This program was created to help manage and view Steam Inventories & Items.

 -It gathers data from both the Steam Market JSONs and Steam WebAPI.
--It allows users to view the associated content for each item: Icon, Wallpaper & Link to website(or wiki) or to inspect in game.
+-It allows users to view the associated content for each item: Float Value, Icon, Wallpaper & Link to website(or wiki) or to inspect in game.
 As well as displaying the current market value.

 -It can also display a price history graph for items (further back than 30 days) -And allows users to filter and display items per AppID, Only Marketable items and/or